PSD2 Compliance Guide for Merchants

 Most online card payments today use 3D Secure for authentication.
 Similarly, most cards in Europe adhere to this authentication standard.
 When using 3D Secure, the customer’s bank will probably ask for supplementary information after the customer has completed the checkout process.
 For example, a one-time code delivered to their phone or fingerprint authentication via their mobile banking application.

 Currently, 3D Secure 2.0 is the most widely adopted approach for verifying the identities of cardholders making purchases online under SCA guidelines.
-This updated version improves the user experience and reduces the extra steps normally required for authentication throughout the purchasing process.
+This updated version improves the user experience.
+It reduces the extra steps typically required for authentication throughout the purchasing process.
 With offline card transactions, a PIN entry will satisfy authentication requirements.

 Digital Wallets and Regional Payment Options